 Please take care to leave the 'Default link' section blank if you don't want to add the same link to each new item!

 The date field adds a date to an item and will show it in the calendar for the chosen date.
 You can choose to include a time, end date or duration, or a reminder as well.

-To schedule a date, click on the date field in detail view, or double click on the date cell in table view.
+To schedule a date, click on the date field in the detail view, or double-click on the date cell in table view.
 When the calendar shows up, click on a date to assign it to the item.
 Scroll down to add times or reminders.

 The current date is displayed in light blue, and the date you’ve selected is light blue.
 To un-schedule an item, click on the assigned date, scroll to the bottom of the menu and click "Clear date".
 You can also add a time to an item.
 If you want to add a time, click on the toggle next to "Include time", and select a time in the input.

 For more detailed information on date fields, please read our article on dates and reminders.